Joshua-Riek/ubuntu-rockchip/README.md

 [![Latest GitHub Release](https://img.shields.io/github/release/Joshua-Riek/ubuntu-rockchip.svg?label=Latest%20Release)](https://github.com/Joshua-Riek/ubuntu-rockchip/releases/latest)
 [![Total Github Downloads](https://img.shields.io/github/downloads/Joshua-Riek/ubuntu-rockchip/total.svg?&color=E95420&label=Total%20Downloads)](https://github.com/Joshua-Riek/ubuntu-rockchip/releases)

-This project aims to provide a default Ubuntu 22.04 experience for Rockchip RK3588 devices.
+This project aims to provide a default Ubuntu 22.04 experience for Rockchip RK3588 and RK3588S devices.
 Get started today with an Ubuntu Server or Desktop image for a familiar environment.
 For additional information about this project or a specific device, please take a look at the documentation available on the [Wiki](https://github.com/Joshua-Riek/ubuntu-rockchip/wiki).

 The supported devices are undergoing continuous development.
 As a result, you may encounter bugs or missing features.
 I'll do my best to update this project with the most recent changes and fixes.
 If you find problems, please report them in the issues or discussions section.